Anet369/FrontRead-Hacks/README.md

 Other fun stuff:
   * impersonate

+# How to install (for noobs)
+**OBS**: This only lasts until you refresh the page
+1. Open FrontRead
+2. Press F12
+3. Go to the console tap
+4. Copy Paste the content of the hax.js file into the console
+5. Press enter

 # How to use (for noobs)
 Firstly, follow the **How to install** guide above. <br />